Xetadot/sign_lang_to_text/README.md

 # Sign Language Recognition
 <img width="1000" height="150" alt="image" src="https://github.com/user-attachments/assets/f1260207-b02a-4173-bd78-7cdf6af07c7a" />

 This repository contains the source code and resources for a Sign Language Recognition System.
 The aim of this project is to develop a computer vision system that can recognize and interpret sign language gestures in real-time, specifically American Sign Language (ASL).
-This is a beginner friendly guide on how to do so.
+This is a **beginner friendly** guide.

 # Visual Studio Code (VS Code) Installation and Setup
 We will be using `Visual Studio Code` as our main platform to run this model.